-Nowadays, the choice between using Mac and a PC comes down to personal preference.
-Nevertheless, you’re probably wondering how you can create a stunning logo with your Mac if you happen to own one.
+Nowadays, the choice between using a Mac and a PC comes down to personal preference.
+Nevertheless, if you own a Mac, you’re probably wondering how to create a stunning logo with it.
 Here are a few helpful tips to get you started on the road to designing your own logo with the help of your Mac.

 Basic Logo Design Rules to Consider

-Some things about logo design are universal no matter if you use Mac or PC.
+Some things about logo design are universal, regardless of whether you use a Mac or PC.
 Consider the basic rules that underpin the actual design of your logo, for instance:

 1) Design with Your Target Audience in Mind

-Always keep your target audience in mind when brainstorming ideas for a new design.
+Always remember your target audience when brainstorming ideas for a new design.
 Understand which design elements appeal most to your core audience.
-After all, a successful logo is one that scratches that emotional itch.
-Know your audience’s pain points and use those to orient your logo design towards your customer base.
+After all, a successful logo scratches that emotional itch.
+Know your audience’s pain points and use those to orient your logo design toward your customer base.

 Don’t be afraid to dig deep and tap into your business’s background or history for inspiration.
 It’s a great way to create an enduring persona that feels authentic and connects with customers on a deep level.

 Of course, you’d want your logo to stand out from the competition.
 Don’t be afraid to step outside the box regarding your target audience.
-Sometimes, you must be willing to defy audience expectations, but in a positive way, that benefits your brand.
+Sometimes, you must be willing to defy audience expectations, but that benefits your brand positively.

 2) Keep It Simple